Boletes > Boletus rubriceps

 Habitat

 This mushroom can be found from 7,000ft all the way up to treeline.
 They can be very abundant at higher elevations around 10,000 ft.
-They are typically on hillsides along streams under spruce trees as Boletus rubriceps is mycorrhizal with spruce.
+They are typically on hillsides along streams under Spruce trees as Boletus rubriceps is mycorrhizal with Spruce.
 I've also seen a few under Ponderosa pine.

 Description